George Morrison (1919–2000)

 2010

-George Morrison: From the Minnesota Museum of American Art, Bockley Gallery, Minneapolis Minnesota.
+The exhibition George Morrison: From the Minnesota Museum of American Art, Bockley Gallery, Minneapolis, Minnesota.

 2011

-The New York School opens at Bockley Gallery, Minneapolis (May 14–Jun 11).
+The exhibition New York School opens at Bockley Gallery, Minneapolis, Minnesota (May 14–Jun 11).

 2013

-The Before and After the Horizon: Anishinaabe Artists of the Great Lakes, exhibition opens at the National Museum of the American Indian, U.S. Custom House, Smithsonian Institution, New York NY (Aug 10, 2013–Jun 2014); the travels to the Art Gallery of Ontario, Toronto, Canada (Jul 26–Nov 23, 2014).
+The exhibition Before and After the Horizon: Anishinaabe Artists of the Great Lakes, opens at the National Museum of the American Indian, U.S. Custom House, Smithsonian Institution, New York, NY (Aug 10, 2013–Jun 2014); the exhibit travels on to the Art Gallery of Ontario, Toronto, Canada (Jul 26–Nov 23, 2014).

 2014